Reflashing the OpenWrt-Yun image on the Yún

 This procedure uses U-Boot, something similar to the BIOS on a PC.
 U-Boot is a very small program executed right after you power on a Yún.
 With U-Boot you can restore a Yún to its factory settings.
 To reflash the Yún from the U-Boot prompt, you will download 3 different image files and write their contents on the flash memory of the Yún, erasing all previously stored information.
 It's a bit like formatting a computer's hard drive.

-Warning: Following this guide will VOID the WARRANTY of your Yún
+WARNING Following this guide will VOID the WARRANTY of your Yún

-Download and Unpack the Image Files
+Download and unpack the image files

 Download the base images zip file.
 Extract the three files (uboot, kernel, rootfs).

-Setup a TFTP Server
+Setup a TFTP server

 For U-Boot to download the 3 files from your computer to the Yún, you first need to setup a TFTP server on your computer.

-Setup a TFTP Server on Windows
+Setup a TFTP server on Windows

 Download and install TFTP Utility from http://sourceforge.net/projects/tftputil/.

-Once the program has been installed, and you've started it, press the settings button and change the
+Once the program has been installed, and you've started it, press the settings button and change the path, specifying the location where you have unpacked the base images zip file you downloaded earlier

 Then start the TFTP server by pressing the first button on the left

-Setup a TFTP Server on Mac OS X
+Setup a TFTP server on Mac OS X

 Open Terminal (found in Applications>Utilities) and type

-1sudo launchctl load -F /System/Library/LaunchDaemons/tftp.plist
+sudo launchctl load -F /System/Library/LaunchDaemons/tftp.plist

-2sudo launchctl start com.apple.tftpd
+sudo launchctl start com.apple.tftpd

 Move the unpacked base images files into the folder /private/tftpboot/

 You can access hidden directories like /private/ by using the Go To Folder option in the Go menu of the taskbar.
-In this instance, click on 'Go To Folder'' and enter
+In this instance, click on 'Go To Folder'' and enter /private/tftpboot/ to open the directory in the Finder.

-Setup a TFTP Server on GNU/Linux (Ubuntu)
+Setup a TFTP server on GNU/Linux (Ubuntu, Debian based distributions)

 Open Terminal and type

-1sudo apt-get install tftpd-hpa
+sudo apt-get install tftpd-hpa

 When asked for the directory to use as root for the TFTP server, leave the default value /var/lib/tftpboot

-Move the unpacked base images files into folder
+Move the unpacked base images files into folder /var/lib/tftpboot

-Setup a TFTP Server on GNU/Linux (Fedora)
+Setup a TFTP server on GNU/Linux (Fedora)

 Open Terminal and type

-1yum install tftp-server
+yum install tftp-server

-1systemctl restart xinetd.service
+systemctl restart xinetd.service

 Check if it's running with

-1chkconfig tftp
+chkconfig tftp

-Move the unpacked base images files into folder
+Move the unpacked base images files into folder /var/lib/tftproot

-Setup Your Yún
+Setup your Yún

 Connect your Yún to your computer with a USB cable.
 Then connect the Yún to your router or your computer with a wired Ethernet cable.
 This is crucial: you cannot reflash via wifi.